leangjia/blender_docs/manual/advanced/command_line/render.rst

 ``-t 2``
    Use only two threads.

 Cycles
 ------

-In addition to the options above, which apply to all render engines, Cycles has some additional options to further control its behaviour.
+In addition to the options above, which apply to all render engines, Cycles has additional options to further control its behavior.

 .. code-block:: sh

    blender -b file.blend -f 20 -- --cycles-device CPU

 .. note::

    Unlike the generic options, the Cycles-specific ones must be passed on the end of the command line, following a double dash.

 ``--cycles-device CPU``
    Override the device that is used to render frames.